-This monitor tends to be the “jack of all trades” in the HS line boasting good performance in most areas, while offering amazing output far beyond most of its competitors.
-The clarity and sound quality is definitely in the upper tier of speakers comparable in size, use and cost.
+This monitor tends to be the “jack of all trades” in the HS line boasting good performance in most areas while offering amazing output far beyond most of its competitors.
+The clarity and sound quality are definitely in the upper tier of speakers comparable in size, use, and cost.

 Turning up the volume with this quality studio monitor will bring a new experience and deliver tones and melodies at a level you just will not duplicate with most other speakers in its class.